Dasharo/docs/docs/variants/msi_z690/firmware-update.md

 ### Dasharo Tools Suite

-The DTS allow to perform automatic firmware update process which is the recommended method.
+The DTS allows performing automatic firmware update process, which is the recommended method.
 To update your firmware, follow below steps.

 1. Boot [DTS using